NET WORTH: $1.73 billion

 FUNDING AREAS: Jewish Causes, Education

-JEWISH CAUSES: Swieca was born to Polish holocaust survivors who immigrated to New York in 1955.
-These forces have an impact on the family's philanthropy, which has a strong focus on Jewish organizations.
-The Swiecas via their foundation have helped fund places like American Israel Education Foundation, Central Fund of Israel, Ezrat Israel, Jewish Resource Center, Hebrew Academy of Long Beach, and the Mercaz Chareidi Foundation, which supports the Mercaz Chareidi Institute of Technology in Israel.
+JEWISH CAUSES: Swieca’s parents were Polish holocaust survivors who immigrated to New York in 1955, and the family’s history has shaped the Swiecas’ philanthropy.
+Through their family foundation, the couple has supported Jewish causes in the U.S. and Israel.
+Past grantees include the American Israel Education Foundation, the Central Fund of Israel, Ezrat Israel, the Jewish Resource Center, the Hebrew Academy of Long Beach, and the Mercaz Chareidi Foundation, which supports the Mercaz Chareidi Institute of Technology in Israel.

-EDUCATION: Grantees have included Chabad of NYU, Chabad of Stony Brook, and the Frisch School, a coed Jewish high school in New Jersey.
+EDUCATION: The Swieca’s education grantmaking has also prioritized Jewish causes.
+Grantees have included the Chabad of NYU, the Chabad of Stony Brook and the Frisch School, a coed Jewish high school in New Jersey.

 Swieca Family Foundation